shadowmint/unity-n-events/README.md

 To reinstall the files from the src folder, run `npm install ..` again.

-This module replaces `N.Events` which is removed in 0.0.3 of n-core.

 ### Tests

 All tests are wrapped in `#if ...` blocks to prevent test spam.